jwtk/jjwt/README.md

 }
 ```

-You can also require custom fields by using the `require(name, requiredValue)` method - for example:
+You can also require custom fields by using the `require(fieldName, requiredFieldValue)` method - for example:

 ```java
 try {